quarky11/Bike_Rentals_Analysis/README.md

 The dataset used in this project includes hourly and daily data on bike rentals, with various features such as weather conditions, time-related factors, season, and user categories.

 ---
+## Steps to Run DASHBOARD

-## Steps to Set Up a Virtual Environment
+## 1 .
+Steps to Set Up a Virtual Environment
 1. Open Command Prompt
    Open CMD by typing cmd in the search bar or pressing Win + R, then typing cmd, and hitting Enter.